JerichoTorrent/JerichoTorrent/README.md

 My server supports Java and Bedrock edition on pretty much any version you want to play on.

-Also, this repo is for my ItemsAdder pack, because I didn't want to create a whole new repo for it.
+Also, this repo is for my resource packs, because I didn't want to create a whole new repo for it.

 # My Links